paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 Inherited methods are be active for any items of that class unless a per-instance or static invocation override them.

-Per-instance invocations only effect one instance of a linked list.
+Per-instance invocations only affect one instance of a linked list.

 ##### Ordered Linked Lists